Information on How to Get Ordained and Register as a Minister

-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Kentucky and perform a wedding ceremony in Kentucky.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for Kentucky and how perform a wedding ceremony in Kentucky.

 Step 1 - How to Become Ordained

-How to get and become Ordained in Kentucky and become a minister to perform weddings and marriage ceremonies in Kentucky
+How to get Ordained in Kentucky and become a minister to perform weddings and marriage ceremonies in Kentucky

-Our Ordinations for Kentucky are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in Kentucky.
+Ordinations for Kentucky are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in Kentucky.
 Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Kentucky!

 Get started today by clicking on the link below!